Technology

 Advanced technology devices are provided to ALL of our students Pre-K through 8th grade.
 Every classroom is equipped with an interactive Promethean white board, document camera, computer stations and printers, Google ipads, and Chromebooks.
 We routinely use technology to help with individualized instruction for each student utilizing programs such as Reading A-Z, Head Sprout, Happy Numbers and Dream Box.
 In addition, our school conducts NWEA MAP Growth on-line testing, to measure individualized academic growth three times a year.
 This resulting data then becomes a transformational teaching tool for our faculty so they may plan and adjust a student's specific instruction as needed.
 Teachers also operate Google Classroom and multi-platform programs like BrainPop to communicate with students on assignments and activities where students have an opportunity to collaborate, create, communicate and become critical thinkers.

-promethean board
+promethean board in history class

 TECHNOLOGY CURRICULUM